Big Data Bowl

 Powered by Amazon Web Services (AWS), contestants use traditional football data and Next Gen Stats to analyze and rethink trends and player performance, while also advancing the way football is played and coached.
 The Big Data Bowl aims to engage and empower the football analytics community to drive innovation.

-Other Pro Football Focus (PFF) scouting data and advanced statistics such as expected points and win probability were also included.
-As in the 2019-2023 Big Data Bowls, the 2024 Big Data Bowl is hosted by Kaggle, the world’s largest community of machine learning practitioners, learners, and researchers.
+As in the 2019-2024 Big Data Bowls, the 2025 Big Data Bowl is hosted by Kaggle, the world’s largest community of machine learning practitioners, learners, and researchers.

 Each year, the NFL Big Data Bowl calls on professional and aspiring amateur data scientists to devise innovative approaches to a specific challenge.
 Participants propose statistical, data-driven solutions using real-time data across a wide variety of players, plays and situations.